Provide Compassionate Support to brighten a Hospice Journey

 Because we know the first year of grieving can be difficult, we ask volunteers to wait a full year after the death of a close family member before applying for this role.

-We ask volunteers to be able to commit to 2-8 hours a month for a full year, and be willing to get a background check and physical.
+We ask volunteers to be able to commit to 2-8 hours a month for a full year, and be willing to get a background check, drug screen and physical/TB test (paid for by Kindred).
 Orientation and ongoing training will be provided.